WordPress/openverse/documentation/general/contributing.md

 on.
 If you are able to clarify any of these issues, please do so and ping a relevant maintainer to confirm the changes and remove the ticket work required label.

+Additionally, if you find issues that you're able to contribute context towards such that they would be good candidates for "good first issue" or "help wanted", please add those labels as well after you make your changes.
+This especially helps the new contributor experience as issues with clear instructions and good context are the most pleasant to work on when you first contribute to a project.

 In the course of this work, you may find issues that should be [closed because they are no longer valid](#closing-no-longer-valid-issues).